rdgoodman/MICPSO/ReadMe.txt

 > Find a way to scale back factor potential values (maybe /10 every so many iterations?)

-> Move the constraint-checking (for ICPSO, not MICPSO) into the fitness function b/c they are problem-specific
+> Move the constraint-checking things (for ICPSO, not MICPSO) into the fitness function b/c they are problem-specific